Agri-Industry Modeling & Analysis Group

 • Varieties grown include burley and dark tobacco varieties

-• Tennessee’s cotton industry was ranked 9th in the United States
+• Based on harvested acreage, Tennessee’s tobacco industry was ranked 3rd in the United States (all tobacco)

 Sources:

 U.S. Department of Agriculture, Economic Research Service (ERS).
-2023.
+2025.
 Data Files: U.S. and State-Level Farm Income and Wealth Statistics.
-“Annual Cash Receipts by Commodity, US and States, 2008-2023F.
+“Annual Cash Receipts by Commodity, US and States, 2008-2025F.

 U.S. Department of Agriculture, National Agricultural Statistical Service (NASS).
-2022.
-“Poultry – Production and Value 2021 Summary.
+2025.
+“Poultry – Production and Value 2024 Summary.”

 U.S. Department of Agriculture, National Agricultural Statistical Service (NASS).
-2023.
-Quick Stats Lite.
+2025.
+Quick Stats and Quick Stats Lite.

 AIMAG research publications include economic impacts, market feasibility, cooperative studies, and/or survey related studies on agriculture/forestry industries, agriculture programs, bioenergy, livestock/crop sectors, food and beverage industries, livestock diseases, recreational activities, experiment stations, veterinary services, and bioenergy feedstock transportation.